espressif/esp-idf/docs/en/security/host-based-security-workflows.rst

 6. Sign and Flash the binaries.

   The Secure Boot V2 workflow only verifies the ``bootloader`` and ``application`` binaries, hence only those binaries need to be signed.
-The other binaries (e.g. ``partition-table.bin``) can be flashed as they are generated in the build stage.
+The other binaries (e.g., ``partition-table.bin``) can be flashed as they are generated in the build stage.

   The ``bootloader.bin`` and ``app.bin`` binaries can be signed by running: